Thelignya lignyota (Wahlenb.) P.M. Jørg. & Henssen

 Distribution: C - Sar.

-Note: a more or less arctic-alpine species found on base- or lime-rich siliceous substrata, periodically submerged in cold creeks, or in seepage tracks; to be looked for also in the Alps.
+Note: on base- or lime-rich siliceous substrata, periodically submerged in cold creeks, or on otherwise dry surfaces with water seepage after rain; to be looked for also in the Alps.

 Growth form: Crustose